ljod-is/poetcave/README.md

 - [ ] Poem approval process.
 - [ ] Critique approval process.
-- [ ] What are "links" for and who governs them?
 - [ ] Who decides the daily poem?